marijnh/Eloquent-JavaScript/15_event.md

 per node that way.
 The `addEventListener` method allows you to add any number of handlers, so you won't accidentally replace a handler that has already been registered.

+Handlers for most event types can be attached through attributes like this, the event name with `on` prefixed.

 {{index "removeEventListener method"}}